-The Solvency II Technical Provisions are composed of BEL and the Risk Margin.
-The Actuarial Function holder coordinates the calculation of technical provisions.
-It relies upon the existing processes and controls as provided in the AFR.
+The Solvency II Technical Provisions are composed of the BEL and the Risk Margin.
+The Actuarial Function holder coordinates the calculation of technical provisions and relies upon the existing processes and controls as provided in the AFR.
 The AFR provides evidence that the duties of the Actuarial Function are being fulfilled, which are specifically to:

-- Coordinate the calculation of the technical provisions; - Ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - Assess the sufficiency and quality of the data used in the calculation of technical provisions; - Compare best estimates against experience; - Oversee the calculation of technical provisions in the cases set out in Article 82 of the Solvency II Directive; - Inform the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions.
+- coordinate the calculation of the technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assess the sufficiency and quality of the data used in the calculation of technical provisions; - compare best estimates against experience; - oversee the calculation of technical provisions in the cases set out in Article 82 of the Solvency II Directive; - inform the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions.